SupaaHiro/schwifty-lab/blog-articles/20251022-ckad/article_EN.md

 Most Pods run a single main container, but Kubernetes also supports multi-container Pods for scenarios that need composition of complementary processes.
 Common container roles inside a Pod include:

+- Init containers: run to completion before application containers start to perform setup tasks (e.g., generating config, waiting for dependencies, preloading data).
 - Sidecars: companion containers that extend the main container’s behavior (e.g., log forwarding, proxying, metrics collection).
-- Init containers: run to completion before application containers start to perform setup tasks (e.g., generating config, waiting for dependencies, preloading data).
 - Adapters and helpers: short-lived or long-running processes that transform data, manage credentials, or perform auxiliary work.

+📝 Note: We’ll explore the main architectural patterns for multi-container Pods later in this series.

 In production, Pods are rarely created directly; they’re typically managed by controllers such as Deployments.
 A condensed creation lifecycle looks like this: